new-guy/screeps-os/README.md

     - Miners should just go to their assigned source, make sure a container is built, and mine
     - Haulers should pick up from their assigned source, then deposit in the closest storage (this value should be cached)

+### Post RCL4 - Upgraders
+- Just do feeders + upgraders
+    - Spawn N if over X energy
+    - Spawn 1 if under X
+    - Spawn size 1,1,1 if in coma

 ### Post RCL4 - Roads

 ### Post RCL4 - Secondary Room Improvements